11 Best Documentation Tools: A Curated List for 2024

 Downsides

 Document360 is a SaaS tool so you’ll pay a monthly or yearly fee for as long as you want to use it.
-Plans start at $149 per project per month.
-There is also a free plan that lets you create up to 50 articles with 1 GB of storage and limited feature access.
+Plans start at $199 per project per month.
+There is also a free plan that lets you create up to 250 articles with limited feature access.

 As the name suggests, GitBook is a documentation tool that’s more geared toward software teams needing to create public or private documentation.